Atheist Life Hacks: How To Lunch With Old Mormons

 I tried to remain professional and contain my excitement while I told my boss I’d be happy to join him, and off we went, giddy as all hell.

 The event included about ten tables, with four people sat at each.
-Looking around, I had started to recognize faces.
+Looking around, I started to recognize faces.
 Faces I’d become familiar with as members of his church.
 My heart started to race as I wondered if this was it, if they’d finally decided to take me as their blood sacrifice to Joseph Smith.

 In the wise words of one frosted, milky rapper:

 palms are sweaty, knees weak, arms are heavy

 But there was no mom's spaghetti.
-I couldn’t help but wonder what was going on.
+I couldn’t help but wonder if something was up.
 My boss knew I was an atheist.
 I told him in my interview for the job the first time I met him.
 Why was I the only atheist in a room of old Mormon men?
 Was he going to try and sell me off as one of these old farts’ sister wives?
 Was I being promoted to director of pothole repairs in Bountiful, BC?